»Vault Enterprise HSM Behavioral Changes

 the cryptographic barrier and to authorize recovery operations, such as the

 When using an HSM, because the HSM automatically unseals the barrier but recovery operations should still have human oversight, Vault instead uses two sets of keys: unseal keys and recovery keys.

 »Unseal (Master) Key

-When using an HSM, Vault instead stores the master key, encrypted by the HSM,
+When using an HSM, Vault instead stores the root key, encrypted by the HSM,

 into its internal storage.
 As a result, during an